 2.12.10.5 When there is a rights issue you will become interested in shares that have not yet been issued (the rights shares) whilst the number of shares in issue remains the same.
 If the formula in paragraph 2.6.5 was used the percentage figure of your interest would rise after the rights issue was approved and then reduce on completion of the rights issue.
 This effect was not intended.
-Accordingly s.314(2) provides that in the case of a rights issue you should calculate the percentage of shares in which you are interested using the following formula (see s.314(2)) - the total number of shares (issued or unissued) in which you are interested number of shares of the listed corporation of the same class in issue + number of shares to be issued upon completion of the rights/bonus issue
+Accordingly s.314(2) provides that in the case of a rights issue you should calculate the percentage of shares in which you are interested using the following formula (see s.314(2)) - the total number of shares (issued or unissued) in which you are interested number of shares of the listed corporation of the same class in issue

-2.12.10.6 The effect of this is that if you take up a rights issue in full the percentage level of your interest remains the same throughout the period of the rights issue and no disclosure obligation arises.
++ number of shares to be issued upon completion of the rights/bonus issue

-2.12.10.7 The underwriter of a rights issue will acquire an interest in all rights shares that he agrees to take in the event that the shareholders do not take up their rights.
+- 2.12.10.6 The effect of this is that if you take up a rights issue in full the percentage level of your interest remains the same throughout the period of the rights issue and no disclosure obligation arises. - 2.12.10.7 The underwriter of a rights issue will acquire an interest in all rights shares that he agrees to take in the event that the shareholders do not take up their rights.
+In Box 4 of the disclosure notice he should state the number of shares in issue as enlarged by the rights shares proposed to be issued.
 Following completion of the rights issue the underwriter should file a notice stating the number of shares that he has ceased to be interested in (the number of rights shares taken up by the shareholders).